IEscher/DAI-2022-HTTP-Infra/README.md

 * Traefik uses sticky session for the static Web server instances
 * Traefik continues to use round robin for the dynamic servers (no change required)

-### Acceptance criteria

-* You do a setup to demonstrate the notion of sticky session.
-* You prove that your load balancer can distribute HTTP requests in a round-robin fashion to the dynamic server nodes (because there is no state).
-* You prove that your load balancer can handle sticky sessions when forwarding HTTP requests to the static server nodes.
-* You have **documented** your configuration and your validation procedure in your report.

 ## Step 6: Management UI